Hi and thanks for visiting PhillyFoodporn.com, a food blog for adults based out of always-sunny Philadelphia, PA!

 What you’ll find on this blog:

 – Food (obviously).
 It goes without saying that this blog revolves around my love of food.
-However, I’d be remiss if I didn’t mention the countless aspects that come along with my dining experiences such as the people who make it possible and the people I’m fortunate enough to meet along the way.
-In my personal opinion, the cultural aspect behind the dish is just as important as the food itself.
+However, I’d be remiss if I didn’t mention the countless aspects that come along with my dining experiences such as the people who make it possible and those I’m fortunate enough to meet along the way.
+In my personal opinion, the cultural and personal stories behind the dish is just as important as the food itself.

-– Stories: Whether it be about a new restaurant or the people who run it, I try to add a more personal tone to my articles instead of giving you a list of spots to eat at.
+– Stories: Whether it be about a new restaurant or the people who run it, I try to add a more personal tone to my articles instead of simply giving you a list of spots to eat at.
 I think this is the best way for my readers to truly experience the spots and dishes that I talk about.
+Other blogs tend to just copy and paste the press releases they get from restaurants and their PR firms without having eaten the food that they’re talking about.
+Others just think that becoming an “influencer” for food is a great way to make money.
+That’s not the case here.

 – People: I try not to pigeonhole myself into the typical food blog that tends to just be a copy-and-paste outlet for local restaurant press releases.
 Instead, I try to make sure that my readers not only know where to eat, but to learn about the people or places that make these dishes so unique.
 Think of it as my personal journal for my adventures through Philly.